Khoisan: Languages

 The "Khoisan languages" were proposed as a linguistic phylum by Joseph Greenberg in 1955.
 Their genetic relationship was questioned later in the 20th century, and the term now serves mostly as a convenience term without implying genetic unity, much like "Papuan" and "Australian" are.
 Their most notable uniting feature is their click consonants.

-They are categorized in two families, and a number of possible language isolates.
+They are categorised in two families, and a number of possible language isolates.

 The Kxʼa family was proposed in 2010, combining the ǂʼAmkoe (ǂHoan) language with the ǃKung (Juu) dialect cluster. ǃKung includes about a dozen dialects, with no clear-cut delineation between them.
 Sands et al. (2010) propose a division into four clusters: